Have you ever written an open letter about anything to anybody or group of people?

 As I read the first epistle of Peter recently, I came to realise something I considered new to me: Peter wrote the letter to people he had never met before:

 In the context of this discussion, you do not have to worry if your open letter does not get published in mainstream media.
-Your WordPress account is a sufficient platform for you to publish it.
-So publish it on your blog.
+Your WordPress blog is a sufficient platform for you to publish it.
+So publish it on there.

 However, as I began to face the larger world, it baffled me to hear some people claim that they do not believe God exists.
 They deny any and everything that suggest the possibility of the existence of God.